-In the current interest rate scenario where rates are falling due to Repo rate cuts, investments with companies like Bajaj Finance can earn FD interest rates up to 7.50% p.a. for a 44 months FD if you are below 60 years of age and 7.75% p.a. if you are a senior citizen.
+In the current interest rate scenario with Bajaj Finance you can earn FD interest rates up to 8.35% for a 44 months FD if you are below 60 years of age and 8.60% p.a. if you are a senior citizen.
 Also, on an FD of Rs.
-15,000 which is the minimum investment required, you can grow your capital by 49%, as a new investor.
+15,000, which is the minimum investment required, you can grow your capital by 49%, as a new investor.
 Senior citizens can grow their capital by 51%, by investing in a Bajaj Finance FD.

-Bank fixed deposits will earn you interest rates Up to 7.75% p.a. depending upon the tenor.
-Longer tenors on the lines of five years or more will earn you higher interest, but your need for the money might arise much earlier.
-Alternatively, you can consider FDs with short tenors.
+Bank fixed deposits will earn you variable interest rates depending upon the tenure.
+Longer tenure on the lines of five years or more will earn you higher interest, but your need for the money might arise much earlier.
+Alternatively, you can consider FDs with short tenures.

 Bajaj Finance FDs also offer additional benefits, such as –

-- Flexibility- You have the flexibility of either going for a cumulative option where you can take periodic interest payouts or a non-cumulative one – where interest will be reinvested each year as an addition to the principal.
+- Flexibility- You have the flexibility of choosing a cumulative option where you can take periodic interest payouts.
+You can also in a non-cumulative FD – where interest will be reinvested each year as an addition to the principal.
 Using these combinations can earn you a handsome corpus at maturity.

 - Multi-deposit facility- You can create multiple FDs with a single lumpsum amount using this facility.
 All FD accounts can be managed online using Experia- your online FD account.

 - Online loan against Fixed Deposit- Liquidity is the key in case of emergencies, and it is painful to liquidate your investments for it.
 Instead, opt for an instant online loan against fixed deposit, where you can take a loan at a marginal rate of interest, over and above your FD interest rate.